CDNTaxReceipts/CDNTaxReceipts/README.md

 Next: review and the permissions - the modules has added a new CiviCRM permission.

+NOTE: if upgrading site that uses existing Drupal CiviCRM CDN Tax Receipts module - you need to:
+1. disable the CiviCRM CDN Tax Receipts module on the admin/modules page.
+2. remove the tcpdf/ from your /libraries

 Now you should be able to use the module:

 - To issue an individual receipt, pull up the contact record, go to 'contributions' tab, view the contribution, and click the "Tax Receipt" button.
 Follow on-screen instructions from there.